 Out of date infrastructure.
 Stricter environmental policies.
 Security concerns.
 Budget restrictions.
 All of these are critical producers of friction, making it more difficult for you to meet your operational requirements and objectives.

 AVEVA’s UOC steps in to be the protective and proactive platform for visibility.
-It’s the perfect system for several key industries, such as:
+It’s the perfect system for several key infrastructure management industries, such as:

 - City planning.

 - Water and wastewater utilities.